nickyiliwang0000/h/applied-javascript/advanced-array-methods.md

 `.reduce()` is often used in combination with other functions to solve complex problems, (e.g. to count [the number of times a string occurs in an array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce#Counting_instances_of_values_in_an_object)).

 ## TL;DR
-Here's a cute little emoji summary of what each of these methods do.
+Here's a cute little emoji summary [from a developer on Twitter](https://twitter.com/steveluscher/status/741089564329054208) of what each of these methods do.

 ```bash
 map([🌽, 🐮, 🐔], cook)